-- All be responsible for creating a calm, purposeful and positive environment. - Provide a curriculum that is engaging, relevant, challenging and aspiring. - Continually work together to ensure that we all have an understanding and acceptance of differences. - Work in partnership with pupils, parents and other agencies in the best interests of all pupils. - Share the principles of this policy, and our expectations of pupils, parents and adults in school through our home school agreement - Have a shared understanding of policies and procedures and apply them well. - Understand and accept our individual responsibility and accountability in helping pupils learn. - Ensure that the teaching and modelling of personal, social and emotional development is central to our whole provision. - Continually develop and train staff so that they have the necessary fundamental knowledge to help pupils learn and behave well, including training on this policy during their induction programme - Make the standards we expect explicit to all. - Ensure that any strategy for helping pupils learn to behave is agreed a result of a core team or focus meeting and in consultation with Health and wellbeing team and SLG if appropriate. - Effectively communicate with pupils and parents/carers the high expectations for learning and behaviour.
+- All be responsible for creating a calm, purposeful and positive environment. - Provide a curriculum that is engaging, relevant, challenging and aspiring. - Continually work together to ensure that we all have an understanding and acceptance of differences. - Work in partnership with pupils, parents, and other agencies in the best interests of all pupils. - Share the principles of this policy, and our expectations of pupils, parents, and adults in school through our home school agreement - Have a shared understanding of policies and procedures and apply them well. - Understand and accept our individual responsibility and accountability in helping pupils learn. - Ensure that the teaching and modelling of personal, social, and emotional development is central to our whole provision - Model that development through our own conduct and through whole school approaches including restorative practice and zones of regulation - Continually develop and train staff so that they have the necessary fundamental knowledge to help pupils learn and behave well, including training on this policy during their induction programme - Make the standards we expect explicit to all. - Ensure that any strategy for helping pupils learn to behave is agreed a result of a core team or focus meeting and in consultation with Health and wellbeing team and SLG if appropriate. - Effectively communicate with pupils and parents/carers the high expectations for learning and behaviour.